rafaeltg/the-comics/README.md

 ## Installing and running the server

-Before running the server you need to have a Marvel's API Public and Private keys.
+Before running the server you need to get Marvel's API Public and Private keys.
 Once you get them, please set `MARVEL_PUBLIC_KEY` and `MARVEL_PRIVATE_KEY` environment variables:

 ```bash